PennyLaneAI/pennylane/doc/development/autograph.rst

 Native Python control flow without AutoGraph
 --------------------------------------------

-It's important to note that native Python control flow --- in cases where the control flow parameters are static --- will continue to work with PennyLane **without** AutoGraph.
+It's important to note that native Python control flow—in cases where the control flow parameters are static—will continue to work with PennyLane **without** AutoGraph.
 However, if AutoGraph is not enabled, such control flow will be evaluated at compile time, and not preserved in the compiled program.

-Let's consider an example where a for loop is evaluated at compile time:
+Let's consider an example where a ``for`` loop is evaluated at compile time:

 >>> def f(x):
 ...     for i in range(2):